-Two club officers, along with the Bench Show Judge, must sign the report.
-A total of three different individuals' signatures are required.
-The Judge, is responsible for the rules being enforced and the correct information being sent to the United Kennel Club.
+- When the Bench Show Judge arrives at the club grounds, he should remind each person taking entries for the show of the requirements for accepting entries.
+See "Entering Dogs in UKC Licensed Events". - 2.
+The Judge is responsible for the rules being enforced and the correct information being sent to the United Kennel Club.